dibyendumajumdar/ravi/readthedocs/ravi-overview.rst

 * array of integers
 * array of numbers

 Everything else will just be dynamic type as in Lua.
-However we can recognise following types to make the language more user friendly:
+However in future we may recognise following types to make the language more user friendly:

 * string
 * table